-II.B.1.
+- II.B.1.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core)
+(Core) - II.B.1.a) Fellows should have access to faculty members with expertise in - pharmacology, radiation safety, and research.
+(Detail) - II.B.1.b)

-II.B.1.a) There must be faculty members with expertise in the analysis and interpretation of practice data, data management science, clinical decision support systems, and managing emerging health issues.
+There must be faculty members with expertise in the analysis and interpretation of practice data, data management science, clinical decision support systems, and managing emerging health issues.